Macrometacorp/docs/docs/queryworkers/akamai/manage-integrations.md

 ## Prerequisites

-- A Macrometa account with sufficient permissions to view and edit query workers.
+- A Macrometa account with sufficient permissions to view and edit query workers or stream workers.
 - In Akamai, a Property created with your Macrometa GDN integration.
 For more information about Akamai Properties, refer to [Create and configure a property](https://techdocs.akamai.com/api-definitions/docs/create-config-prop).

 ## Add Integration